mehmetcabbar/rickAndMorty/README.md

 # Rick and Morty

-This project was created with [Create React App](https://github.com/facebook/create-react-app).
-To quickly download and run this project, simply follow the steps below.
-I'm confident you'll complete the setup and start exploring the project in just a few easy steps.
-First make sure to you have node in computer.
+This project was created with [Create React App](https://github.com/facebook/create-react-app).\
+To quickly download and run this project, simply follow the steps below. \
+First make sure to have Node JS in your computer.

 ## Clone the project